10 Stocks to Invest In for a Post-Coronavirus Whipsaw

 This time won’t be different.
 The coronavirus pandemic will increasingly unwind as an economic headwind over the next few quarters.
 Consumers will bounce back.
 Economic activity will recover.
 Stocks will rebound.

 All of that is really just a long-winded way of saying today is the best time to look for stocks to invest in for the long-term.
-And, with that in mind, here are some of the best long-term stocks to invest in for 2020:
+And, with that in mind, here are some of the best long-term stocks to invest in during 2020 market turbulence:

 - Shopify (NYSE:SHOP)